William Cartwright (Bahamian politician): Career and influence

 Cartwright was a native of Long Island, Bahamas.
 He was elected to the Bahamas House of Assembly, the lower house of Parliament, in 1949 as a representative of Cat Island.
 He served in parliament for seven years.
 Outside politics, Cartwright worked as a realtor before becoming a magazine publisher.

-In 1953, William Cartwright, who owned The Bahamas Review purchased the The Nassau Herald, on the death of it co-founder, Jack Stanley Lowe.
+In 1953, William Cartwright, who owned The Bahamas Review purchased The Nassau Herald, on the death of it co-founder, Jack Stanley Lowe.
 Cyril Stevenson, who worked as a journalist at The Nassau Guardian became editor of the Herald.
 Later that year, Cartwright and Stevenson travelled to London to cover the coronation for The Bahamas Review.
 While there, they met with representatives of the Labour Party.
 They also travelled to Jamaica where they met with members of the Jamaican Labour Party and the People's National Party.

 When they returned to Nassau, Cartwright and Stevenson joined with Henry Milton Taylor to found the Progressive Liberal Party (PLP), the first national political party in the Bahamas.
 Taylor became chair, Cartwright became the treasurer, and Stevenson became the secretary-general of the new party.